 Paper Doll Obsessed

 This is one woman's collection which is always a joy to find because it covers a wide range and always possesses some rare and sometimes unseen beauties.
-What I am showing doesn't even scratch the surface....there are hundreds that will all be listed in the next week so do your self a favor and go hereto view a unique piece of history.
+What I am showing doesn't even scratch the surface....there are hundreds that will all be listed in the next week so do your self a favor and go here

 (Wills new logo designed by Mom)